-- The last step is to submit all the concerned documents on the MCA portal to obtain the certificate of incorporation.
+- The final step is to submit all relevant documents on the MCA portal to obtain the certificate of incorporation.

-After verifying all the documents, the registrar of companies will issue a certificate of incorporation of that public company if found no conflict with the documents.
+After verifying all the documents, the registrar of companies issues a certificate of incorporation of that public company if it does not find any conflict with the documents.

-Some documents must include a public company and obtain a certificate of incorporation for a public company in India.
-These are:-
+The following documents are required to obtain a certificate of incorporation for a public company in India:

-- Identity proofs of all the shareholders and directors
+- Identity proofs of all shareholders and directors

-- Address proof of all the shareholders, directors and main office of the company
+- Address proof of all shareholders, directors, and main office of the company

-- PAN no. of all the shareholders and directors
+- PAN number of all the shareholders and directors

-- Utility bill of the concerned office of the company
+- The utility bill of the concerned office of the company

-- A NOC from the landlord of the property where the office is situated
+- An NOC from the landlord of the property where the office is situated

 - Memorandum of association (MOA)